Ardashir I receives the symbol of kingship from Ahura Mazda

 Like Darius the Great, he feels he owes his power to Ahura Mazda - and he shows himself, like Darius on the Bisitun inscription, trampling his defeated enemy underfoot: for Darius this was the "false Smerdis", Gaumata, for Ardashir it was the Parthian Ardavan IV.
 Notice how similar the king and the god are.
 The relief was carved into the rock below the Achaemenid tombs at Naqsh-i Rustam, in Fars near Persepolis.
 Ardashir did not know the true identity of his Achaemenid predecessors, but he still wanted to be connected with these former kings, whoever they were.

 What was his background?

 Papag (father or not) seized the kingship of Persis in around AD 205/6, when he ousted the ruler of Istakhr, capital of Persis (Fars).
 But when Papag died, his elder son Shapur, not Ardashir, was made king.
-Ardashir challenged Shapur to fight for his throne - but he died (in suspicious circumstances) before the battle.
+Ardashir challenged his brother to fight for his throne - but Shapur died (in suspicious circumstances) before the battle.
 In AD 208 Ardashir became king of Persis.
 He duly murdered his other brothers, and crushed any local rulers who might be reluctant to accept him.
-He refused to recognise the Parthian Ardavan V as his overlord.
+He refused to recognise the Parthian Ardavan IV as his overlord.